House of Bamboo..

 House of Bamboo - by Andy Williams

-Lyrics may be found by clicking on the album"
+Lyrics may be found by clicking on the record player"

 (Andy started singing in 1953, later went solo, and his really big hit was "Moon River".
 He has continued to record hundreds of songs over 5 decades.)